Horo5502/creator-docs_ja_legacy/docs_all/avatars/index.md

 Blinking blendshapes are defined by three blendshapes, described below:

 - Blink - Both eyes blinking
-- Looking Up - Blendshape used when looking up-- use this to tweak eye/iris/lid/eyebrow positioning
+- LookUp - Blendshape used when looking up-- use this to tweak eye/iris/lid/eyebrow positioning
-- Looking Down - Blendshape used when looking down, use this similarly to LookUp
+- LookDown - Blendshape used when looking down, use this similarly to LookUp

-You can set these blendshapes to `-none-` if you don't want to use them.
+You can set LookUp and LookDown to `-none-` if you don't want to use them.

 In addition, you'll notice two sliders-- one goes from Calm to Excited, and the other goes from Shy to Confident.
 Calm / Excited affects how often you blink.
 Shy / Confident affects how often you look at other players, and how long your gaze remains on other player's faces until you look away.